How does training shape the Riemannian geometry of neural network representations?: Introduction

 \section{Introduction}

 The physical and digital worlds possess rich geometric structure.
 If endowed with appropriate inductive biases, machine learning algorithms can leverage these regularities to learn efficiently.
 However, it is unclear how one should uncover the geometric inductive biases relevant for a particular task.
-The conventional approach to this problem is to hand-design algorithms to embed certain geometric priors \citep{bronstein2021geometric}, but little attention has been given to an alternative possibility: Can we uncover useful inductive biases by studying the geometry learned by existing deep neural network models, which are known to be highly performant \citep{lecun2015deep,zhang2021understanding,radhakrishnan2022recursive}?
-Previous works have explored some aspects of the geometry induced by neural networks with random parameters \citep{poole2016exponential,amari2019statistical,cho2009kernel,cho2011analysis,zv2022capacity,hauser2017principles,benfenati2023singular}, but we lack a rigorous understanding of data-dependent changes in representational geometry over training.
+The conventional approach to this problem is to hand-design algorithms to embed certain geometric priors \citep{bronstein2021geometric}, but little attention has been given to an alternative possibility: Can we uncover useful inductive biases by studying the geometry learned by existing, highly performant deep neural network models \citep{lecun2015deep,zhang2021understanding,radhakrishnan2022recursive}?
+Previous works have explored some aspects of the geometry induced by neural networks with random parameters \citep{poole2016exponential,amari2019statistical,cho2009kernel,cho2011analysis,zv2022capacity,hauser2017principles,benfenati2023singular}, but we lack a rigorous understanding of data-dependent changes in representational geometry over training.\footnote{We defer a detailed overview of related works to Appendix \ref{sec:related}.}